How Much Do Ophthalmic Technicians Make?

 Many ophthalmic technicians learn on-the-job training fresh out of high school or after earning a GED.
 And while it’s possible to stay employed and earn money without formal training, investing in ophthalmic technician education and certification offers the best chance of reaching the highest salary levels.

-Ophthalmic technicians are one of the many fast-growing healthcare careers in the United States.
-In fact, the U.S. Bureau of Labor Statistics (BLS) predicts a 12 percent increase in the coming decade between 2020 and 2030, which is faster than the national average for all occupations (8 percent).
+Ophthalmic technicians was one of the many fast-growing healthcare careers in the United States, due to the growing population.
+However, employment opportunities are decreasing due to increased automation in making eyeglasses and contact lenses.
+Currently, the U.S. Bureau of Labor Statistics (BLS 2025) predicts a 2 percent increase in the coming decade between 2024 and 2034, which is somewhat slower than the national average for all occupations (3 percent).

 This career combines patient interaction with technical skills and is ideal for those looking for a minimal investment in a high-growth occupation.
 Ophthalmic technician education and certification are optional but highly recommended to earn the most money.
 To this point, Sharon Alamalhoaei, COMT, who has worked in ophthalmology for 25 years, says: